htyjers/ConvInpaint-TSGL/README.md

 ```

 ### Mask Dataset -- [Irregular Mask Dataset]
-Our model is trained on the irregular mask dataset provided by [Liu et al](https://arxiv.org/abs/1804.07723).
+Our model is trained on the irregular mask dataset provided by [PartialConv](https://arxiv.org/abs/1804.07723).
 You can download publically available Irregular Mask Dataset from their [website](http://masc.cs.gmu.edu/wiki/partialconv).

 ### The File Tree Structure
 ```